Annual Meeting Location Policy (updated 2017)

-It is the policy of the American Historical Association not to hold its annual meetings in locations where its members reasonably believe they would be subject to discrimination on the basis of age, gender, marital status, national origin, physical ability, race, religion, or sexual orientation.
-Reasonable belief of such discrimination may be based on discriminatory legislation, the absence of appropriate state or city laws, actions by public officials, or private actions, whether individual or corporate, for which there is inadequate public response. .
+It is the policy of the American Historical Association not to hold its annual meetings in locations where its members reasonably believe they would be subject to discrimination on the basis of age, sex, gender, gender expression, gender identity, sexual orientation, marital status, national origin, physical ability, race, or religion.
+Reasonable belief of such discrimination may be based on discriminatory legislation, the absence of appropriate state or city laws, actions by public officials, or private actions, whether individual or corporate, for which there is inadequate public response.
 The Association will implement this policy in its negotiations for annual meeting sites.

 The Council recognizes that the diverse legal and historical circumstances of existing or future prospective meeting sites will require some flexibility in the implementation of this policy.
 Ultimately each decision must be made on a case-by-case basis according to the judgment of the prevailing Council.
 The following items represent general guidelines and procedures for determining those decisions.